Ludophilia/Minishell/docs/parser.md

 	 `</dev/random head -c 40 > > >`) (1> 2> Should not be managed so it's
 	not really an error in my case...)
 	- error code: 2

+- `printf "GODDAMN!" >outfile1 >outfile2 >outfile3`
+	- GODDAMN! is written to outfile3
+	- outfile1 is created (is needed) but nothing is written to it.
+	- outfile2 is created (is needed) but nothing is written to it.
+	- error code: 0

+- `printf "GODDAMN!" >outfile1>outfile2>outfile3`
+	- GODDAMN! is written to outfile3
+	- outfile1 is created (is needed) but nothing is written to it.
+	- outfile2 is created (is needed) but nothing is written to it.
+	- error code: 0

 ##### Errors (> outfile)